 Conductor and musical director of Insula orchestra and accentus, Laurence Equilbey is acknowledged for her demanding yet open-minded approach to her art.

-Her exploration of the symphonic repertory has seen her conducting the orchestras of BBC of Wales, Hessischer Rundfunk, Lyon, Bucarest, Liège, Leipzig, Brussels Philharmonic, Café Zimmermann, Akademie für alte Musik Berlin, Concerto Köln, Camerata Salzburg, Mozarteumorchester Salzburg, etc. In 2016-2017, she performs Dvořák’s Stabat Mater with the Orchestre National de Montpellier and Bach’s Weihnachtsoratorium with the Poème Harmonique and the Göteborg orchestra.
+Her exploration of the symphonic repertory has seen her conducting the orchestras of BBC National Orchestra of Wales, Hessischer Rundfunk, Lyon, Liège, Leipzig, Brussels Philharmonic, Copenhague, Gulbenkian, Akademie für Alte Musik Berlin, Concerto Köln, Camerata Salzburg, Mozarteumorchester Salzburg, Scottish Chamber Orchestra, London Philharmonia, H&H society in Boston, etc.

 In 2012, with support from the Département des Hauts-de-Seine, she founded Insula orchestra, an ensemble on period instruments.
 The orchestra is in residence in La Seine Musicale, close to Paris, and is in charge of selecting part of the programme for the 1,150-seater Auditorium.

 Laurence Equilbey has recently conducted Gounod’s Bloody Nun (Opéra Comique), Weber’s Freischütz staged by the Cie 14:20 (Théâtre de Caen, Grand Théâtre de Provence, Bozar de Bruxelles, Theater an der Wien, Barbican center, Festival de Ludwigsbourg, Grand Théâtre de Luxembourg, Théâtre des Champs-Élysées).